ksalin/ipxgw/README.md

 ## Background

-I was lazy and new so config.h has some hard values from AMD64 Linux system, which should suffice for most users.
+We were lazy and so config.h has some hard-coded values.
+They should suffice for most users and the code compiles and works at least with both AMD64 Linux system and 32-bit Raspberry Pi.
 This has no autoconf - just run make.

 This is untested with combination of multiple real DOS computers, but it works with at least one.
 Problem might also be if you use a switch and not